 Our team understands first hand how overwhelming it can be for families to figure out the best way to support a struggling child.
 We have been there.
 That’s why we designed the EmpowerU parent/child program to give families a practical solution to create calm and dial down household stress.

 Our approach to child behavior modification equips families with the tools to navigate engaging and proven online lessons together.
 You will learn positive ways to self regulate, manage big emotions and navigate difficult situations using your inner coach.
-Our program is based on decades of scientific research about social-emotional learning and the way the human brain works best to learn and remember new skills.
+Our program is based on decades of scientific research on the way the human brain works best to learn and remember new skills.

 With EmpowerU, you have what you need to create a more peaceful and confident household.
 Together, you will learn, practice and master calming tools and strategies.
 And the easy-to-follow interactive online lessons will create a positive, shared experience between you and your child.